RusticPotatoes/OSRS_Pytorch_Predictions/README.md

 ## Price History Image
 ![alt text](https://github.com/RusticPotatoes/OSRS_Pytorch_Predictions/blob/main/resources/elder_maul_history.png)

-## Setup

-1. Run the setup.py via the command:
+## Setting Up the Virtual Environment

+1. Install `virtualenv` if you haven't already:

     ```bash
+    pip3 install virtualenv
+    ```

+2. Navigate to your project directory and create a virtual environment:

+    ```bash
+    virtualenv venv
+    ```

+3. Activate the virtual environment:

+    - On macOS and Linux:

+        ```bash
+        source venv/bin/activate
+        ```

+    - On Windows:

+        ```bash
+        .\venv\Scripts\activate
+        ```

+4. Install the project dependencies:

+    ```bash
+    pip install -r requirements.txt
+    ```

+5. To deactivate the virtual environment when you're done:

+    ```bash
+    deactivate
+    ```

+## Project Setup

+1. Run the `setup.py` via the command:

+    ```bash
     python3 setup.py install --user
     ```

-2. Check to see if you have gpu support enabled by running the check_gpu.py, will return true/false:
+2. Check to see if you have GPU support enabled by running `check_gpu.py`, will return true/false:

     ```bash
-    python3 check_gpu.py --user
+    python3 check_gpu.py
     ```

-3. Add items to the items_to_predict.csv, if you are editing it via a text editor please be sure to add 4 commas:
+3. Add items to the `items_to_predict.csv`, if you are editing it via a text editor please be sure to add 4 commas:

     ```
     item name,,,,
     ```

-4. Run the pytorch_predictions.py file:
+4. Run the `pytorch_predictions.py` file:

     ```bash
     python3 pytorch_predictions.py
     ```

-5. Images will be generated and placed in an img folder located in the root project directory.
-This directory includes sub folders for all prices, training, and forecast images.
+5. Images will be generated and placed in an `img` folder located in the root project directory.
+This directory includes subfolders for all prices, training, and forecast images.

 ## Citations:
 ### Web